 Special Educational Needs and Disabilities (SEND)

-Surrey’s SEND System is Broken
+Fixing Surrey's Broken SEND System

 Al with individuals with special needs